amrabouelenin/ai_algorithms/README.md

 In the problem, we define state as a partial or full path from the starting city and the corresponding state.
 You should represent the search problem in a form of state tree.

-a.
-Implement a full search of the tree, using BFS.